pantrypoints/sp/content/en/research/countries/china/xi/chapter-11e.md

 780 million people, and the number of people lifted out of poverty exceeds the combined population of the world's most populous countries, the United States, Russia, Japan and Germany, and the country with the largest poverty reduction population in the world, contributing more than 70% to world poverty reduction.
-Since the 18th National Congress of the Communist Party of China, China has made decisive achievements in poverty alleviation, the number of poor people has been reduced from 98.99 million at the end of 2012 to 5.51 million at the end of 2019, the incidence of poverty has dropped from 10.2% to 0.6%, and the poverty reduction has been reduced by more than 10
+Since the 18th National Congress of the CCP, China has made decisive achievements in poverty alleviation, the number of poor people has been reduced from 98.99 million at the end of 2012 to 5.51 million at the end of 2019, the incidence of poverty has dropped from 10.2% to 0.6%, and the poverty reduction has been reduced by more than 10